 The function also provides support for people accessing NDIS, carers, and vulnerable people in our community; along with positive ageing activities and support to senior citizens groups.

-Council and Community Planning (Integrated Planning)
+Corporate Strategy and Community Development (Integrated Planning)

 Council and Community Planning oversees Council's activities in relation to community planning, community development and corporate planning.